 However, if you also want to discover another face of Japan, then include Otaru in your itinerary.
-This charming port city located in Hokkaido is very different to the rest of Japan, nonetheless very charming.
+This charming port city located in Hokkaido is very different to the rest of Japan, but nonetheless very charming.

 We loved our visit to Otaru, especially the scenic view from the canal.
-You can spend 2 days 1 night to cover most of the attractions.
+You can spend 2 days and 1 night to cover most of the attractions.

 We hope that you found this post useful.
 If you have any questions, feel free to write a comment below.